-Plan your holiday in Croatia with me, Jeanne Oliver who wrote the first guidebook in English to Croatia for Lonely Planet !
-I've been travelling to Croatia regularly for eighteen years writing books about Croatia and I'm here to share my knowledge with you, giving you detailed, practical advice that makes travel planning a breeze.
+Plan your holiday in Croatia with me, Jeanne Oliver who wrote the first guidebook in English to Croatia.
+I've been reporting on Croatia regularly for nineteen years and I'm here to share my knowledge with you, giving you detailed, practical advice that makes travel planning a breeze.
 Croatia Traveller is a one-stop shop.
 No more jumping from site to site to plan your holiday.
 You'll find everything you need right here!

 cities instead of a wall of condos, local markets instead of